Jennifer Gardner, Waite Arboretum, University of Adelaide, South Australia

 Deciduous; upright branching; leaves blue-green, small to medium size.
 The Arboretum specimens, 50 years old, have heights ~12 m, and spreads ~10 m.

 This versatile species is described in the literature as flood-tolerant and drought-resistant, well adapted to hot dry summers and cool, wet winters with annual rainfall 510 mm – 1020 mm.
 In its native habitat, it is 6 – 20 m high and the oldest known specimen is 400 years old (Howard, 1992).
 It is endemic to California.

 Evergreen, gradually dropping leaves in spring as the new leaves form; open, lightly branched; small thick light green leaves.
 The Arboretum specimens, 18 years old, have heights ~8 m, and spreads ~6 m.
 In its native habitat, it is a shrub or medium-size tree to 20 m.
 This is the most abundant species of oak in southern New Mexico to Arizona (Pavek, 1994).
 It occurs on a variety of soils and is drought tolerant.
 Its range also extends to W. Texas and Mexico.

 Q. engelmannii Engelmann oak, mesa oak

-Semi-evergreen; wide spreading, rounded crown; small dark green leaves.
-The Arboretum specimens, 50 years old, have heights ~10 m, spreads ~12 m.
+Semi-evergreen; wide-spreading, rounded crown; small dark green leaves.
+The Arboretum specimens, 50 years old, have heights ~10 m, and spreads ~12 m.
 It is native to S. California and Mexico.